Timnit Gebru: 2013–2017: Research at Stanford and Microsoft

-In 2013, Gebru joined Fei-Fei Li's lab at Stanford.
-She used data mining of publicly available images.
-She was interested in the amount of money spent by governmental and non-governmental organisations trying to collect information about communities.
-To investigate alternatives, Gebru combined deep learning with Google Street View to estimate the demographics of United States neighbourhoods, showing that socioeconomic attributes such as voting patterns, income, race, and education can be inferred from observations of cars.
-If the number of pickup trucks outnumbers the number of sedans, the community is more likely to vote for the Republican party.
-They analysed over 15 million images from the 200 most populated U.S. cities.
-The work was extensively covered in the media, being picked up by BBC News, Newsweek, The Economist, and The New York Times.
+In 2013, Gebru joined Fei-Fei Li's lab at Stanford, where she combined deep learning with Google Street View to estimate the demographics of United States neighbourhoods, showing that socioeconomic attributes such as voting patterns, income, race, and education can be inferred from observations of cars.

 In 2015, Gebru attended the field's top conference, Neural Information Processing Systems (NIPS), in Montreal, Canada.
 Out of 3,700 attendees, she noted she was one of only a few Black researchers.
 When she attended again the following year, she kept a tally and noted that there were only five Black men and that she was the only Black woman out of 8,500 delegates.
-Together with her colleague Rediet Abebe, Gebru founded Black in AI, a community of Black researchers working in artificial intelligence.
-Black in AI aims to democratize access to the field of artificial intelligence (AI) by increasing the presence, visibility, and well-being of Black professionals and leaders within the field.
+Together with her colleague Rediet Abebe, Gebru founded Black in AI, a community of Black researchers working in artificial intelligence that aims to increase the presence, visibility, and well-being of Black professionals and leaders within the field.

 In the summer of 2017, Gebru joined Microsoft as a postdoctoral researcher in the Fairness, Accountability, Transparency, and Ethics in AI (FATE) lab.
 In 2017, Gebru spoke at the Fairness and Transparency conference, where MIT Technology Review interviewed her about biases that exist in AI systems and how adding diversity in AI teams can fix that issue.
 In her interview with Jackie Snow, Snow asked Gebru, "How does the lack of diversity distort artificial intelligence and specifically computer vision?" and Gebru pointed out that there are biases that exist in the software developers.
 While at Microsoft, Gebru co-authored a research paper called Gender Shades, which became the namesake of a project of a broader Massachusetts Institute of Technology project led by co-author Joy Buolamwini.
 The pair investigated facial recognition software, finding that in one particular implementation Black women were 35% less likely to be recognized than White men.